 The writer of the 1987 thriller disliked the ending that Hollywood put on the movie.
 A new live adaptation addresses his concerns—but doesn't fix the deeper problem with the story.

 Objectors to the NLRB's ruling that student-athletes can unionize are glossing over the fact that student-athletes meet all the criteria to be considered employees of their schools.

 Francis Ford Coppola's psychological thriller, which turns 40 today, may be the best exploration of the dangers of surveillance that pop culture has ever produced.

 Steve Rogers's ideals have always matched their times—so in the 1950s, he became the "Commie Smasher."

-Our roundtable discusses "Incidentals," the eighth episode of the HBO show's third season.
+Our roundtable on "Two Swords," the first episode of the HBO show's fourth season.

 The most intriguing articles about entertainment we've come across in the past seven days

 Follow along as our Twitter book club reads George Eliot's 1874 "study of provincial life."